tom-draper/log-analyzer/README.md

 ### Conversions

 Some tokens with a numeric value may be equivalent to other tokens after performing a simple conversion to account for different units.
 In order to merge these tokens together in your dashboard, your config needs to specify how to convert them from one to another.
-The example below describes that `elapsed_ns` can be converted into `elapsed_ms` by multiplying by `0.001`, and `elapsed_s` can be converted into `elapsed_ms` by multiplying by 1000.
+The example below describes that `elapsed_ns` and `elapsed_s` can both be converted into `elapsed_ms` by multiplying by 0.001 and 1000 respectively.
 With this config, the dashboard will convert and group all elapsed time values into milliseconds and display them under the `elapsed_ms` token.

 ```log
 [November 26, 2017 at 7:25p PST] LOG: function 'createAccount' took 51.13 ms